LibCrowds/libcrowds-viewer/docs/configuration.md

 ## Info

-The content of the info modal is taken from the `info` task property, where an Object can be passed with the following properties and a String implies a URL that will return a JSON Object with the same properties (e.g. an IIIF manifest URI).
+The content of the info modal is taken from the `info` task property.
+An Object can be passed with the following properties and a String implies a URL that will return a JSON Object with the same properties (e.g. an IIIF manifest URI).

 | Property    | Type    | Description                                                    |
 |-------------|---------|----------------------------------------------------------------|